otrekw/azure-docs.de-de/articles/role-based-access-control/role-assignments-cli.md

 ## <a name="add-a-role-assignment"></a>Hinzufügen einer Rollenzuweisung

-In der RBAC fügen Sie zum Gewähren des Zugriffs eine Rollenzuweisung hinzu.
+In Azure RBAC fügen Sie zum Gewähren des Zugriffs eine Rollenzuweisung hinzu.

 ### <a name="user-at-a-resource-group-scope"></a>Benutzer in einem Ressourcengruppenbereich